xen-tools/xen-tools/README.markdown

 <dt><a id="1" name="1">¹</a></dt><dd>

-Installation with `xen-create-image` and updating with `xen-update-image` might fail with newer kernels/distributions without `vsyscall=emulate` on the kernel commandline.
+Installation with `xen-create-image` and updating with `xen-update-image` might fail with newer kernels/distributions as Dom0 without `vsyscall=emulate` on the kernel commandline.

 </dd><dt><a id="2" name="2">²</a></dt><dd>